PARAFIELD AIRPORT, ADELAIDE 1960s

 of South Australia.
 Chipmunk VH-BWB is seen at their hangar in December 1962, by which time Chipmunks had replaced the

 Tiger Moth fleet.
-The imposing terminal building behind was to the same DCA design built at Sydney Airport and Archerfield
+The imposing DCA terminal building behind was built just before WWII to the same design as Sydney Airport and

-Airport, Brisbane.
-By now it was used for DCA administration, pilot briefing and flight planning, ATC tower cab on the roof.
+Archerfield Airport, Brisbane.
+By the 1960s it was used for administration, pilot briefing and flight planning, ATC tower on the roof.

-and early model Cessnas were repainted only months prior to their sale to private owners.
-Here's VH-BWF in March 1963.
+early model Cessnas were repainted only months prior to their sale to private owners.
+Here's Chipmunk VH-BWF in March 1963.

-The Aero Club of SA had used the VH-BW registration series since the mid 1950s.
+The Royal Aero Club of SA had used the VH-BW registration series since the mid 1950s.